Meet the Founder

 I want to take all of the technology from fitness, backpacking and adventure clothing and use that to create clothing that allows us to explore, wherever our passions lead us - urban, country, beach, mountain, and then back to the plane, home, street, studio.

-Imagine going from your plane to a hike to dinner with one completely comfortable, utterly beautiful pant, making it easier to focus on the journey itself.
+Imagine going from a flight to a hike to dinner with one completely comfortable, utterly beautiful, incredibly sustainable pair of pant, making it easier to focus on the journey itself.

 I believe design has the capacity to touch us deeply, to simplify life and to please, which therefore allows us to elevate emotionally and spiritually.
 Great design isn’t just a question of pretty aesthetics; it’s really a question of how we want to live our lives.